Outdoor Fun

 The Grand Galvez and Spa

 The Hotel Galvez and Spa offers a luxurious historic property with Gulf of Mexico views.
-Though it’s surprisingly family-friendly.
-It’s a AAA four-diamond property with tropical landscaping.
+Though it’s surprisingly family-friendly, it’s a AAA four-diamond property with tropical landscaping.

 Located at 2024 Seawall Blvd.